Why It Works

 Kosher salt and freshly ground black pepper

-When ready to cook, Remove meat from the refrigerator.
-Remove from marinade and pat dry with paper towels.
-Transfer marinade to a small saucepan over medium heat.
-Simmer until reduced by half.
+When ready to cook, remove meat from marinade and pat dry with paper towels.
+Transfer marinade to a small saucepan and simmer until reduced by half over medium heat.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over half of coal grate.
 Alternatively, set half the burners of a gas grill to high heat.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.

-Place skirt steak on hot side of grill and cook, flipping occasionally, until well-charred and an instant-read thermometer inserted into their center registers 115°F to 120°F for medium-rare or 125°F to 130°F for medium.
+Place skirt steak on hot side of grill and cook, flipping occasionally, until well-charred and an instant-read thermometer inserted into their center registers 115°F to 120°F (46°C to 49°C) for medium-rare or 125°F to 130°F (52°C to 54°C) for medium.
 Transfer steak to a large plate, tent with foil, and allow to rest for 10 minutes.
-Proceed to step 6.